twowaits/SDE-Interview-Questions/Amazon/README.md

            output: [6,4,7,9,5,4,2,4,8,2,2,7,9,0,7,9,3,1,8,5]

 - Given two sorted linked lists, merge them so that the resulting linked list is also sorted.
-- Given a set of points find the one with the shortest distance from the origin.
+- Given a set of points find the one with the shortest distance from the origin
+- Reverse the bits of an 32 bit unsigned integer A.
+- Find if Given number is power of 2 or not.
+More specifically, find if given number can be expressed as 2^k where k >= 1.
 </br>

 ----